Shopify speed optimization... You're probably wondering about how to speed up your Shopify store, right? Well, no worries!

 You can see in the image below how much a few seconds can change the probability of a visitor bouncing off a website.

-Do you see how much difference there is between having a loading time of 1 to 3 seconds and 1 to 10 seconds?
+Do you see how much difference there is between having a loading time of one to three seconds and one to ten seconds?

 But that's not all.

-As you can see in 1999 the average user was willing to wait 8 seconds for a page to load.
-11 years later, 57% of online shoppers said they would abandon a page after 3 seconds.
+As you can see in 1999, the average user was willing to wait 8 seconds for a page to load.
+11 years later, 57% of online shoppers said they would abandon a page after three seconds.

-Another study shows that 47% of consumers expect a web page to load in 2 seconds or less.
+Another study shows that 47% of consumers expect a web page to load in two seconds or less.

 So, how long can you wait for a website to load?